Welcome to Year Five

 In Year 5, we believe in an immersive approach to learning so that children get the most out of every experience.
 Our topics use meaningful links, which not only hook the learner but also embed the learning.

-We begin the year with a look into Earth and Space during our topic ‘One Small Step for High View’.
+After Christmas, we take a look into Earth and Space during our topic ‘One Small Step for High View’.
 During this topic, we explore Space and take a look at the first Moon landing.
-During this half term we also look at North American countries and Pop Art.
+During this half term we also look at the Geography of North America.

 Because of all this fantastic learning, we really focus on reading and how it can develop knowledge and understanding.
 Each topic will have linked reading texts in guided reading.
 We have passion for reading in Year 5, both in and out of school.